TingHLiao/WebCanvas/README.md

 &emsp;&ensp; Draw rectangles from the first click to mouseup.

 <img src='./img/tri_mouse.png'   style="float:left">&nbsp;triangle
 &emsp;&ensp; Draw triangles from the first click to mouseup with base on the x-axis movement and height on the y-axis movement.
+So you can get a normal triangle while moving your mouse up, and get an inverted triangle while moving your mouse down.

 <img src='./img/rubber_mouse.png'   style="float:left">&nbsp;eraser
 &emsp;&ensp; Clean any drawing on the canvas.